usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/Program/Program.md

 #### Description

-A Rascal program consists of a number of ((Module Declarations)), each stored in a separate file with extension `.rsc`.
+A Rascal program consists of a number of ((Module Declarations)), each stored in a separate file with the extension `.rsc`.

-Rascal code comments are prefixed with `//`.
+Throughout a Rascal program, comments are prefixed by `//` and the language also provides more meaningful code comments, described in ((Doc Annotations)).

-A Rascal program can have a `main()` function declared as its entry point.
+A Rascal program can have *one* `main()` function declared as its entry point.

-Just like any other Rascal function, `main()` has arguments and a return type, but unlike other functions, the arguments of `main()` have a special interpreation.
+Just like any other Rascal function, `main()` has typed arguments and a return type, but unlike other functions, the keyword arguments of `main()` can be automatically translated from same name parameters passed at the command line.

-There are two forms of `main()`:
+There are two variants of `main()`:

-1. Accepting just one argument of type `list[str]`.
+1. Accepting just one argument of type `list[str]`
 2. Accepting keyword arguments of varying types

-In the first case, the declaration of `main()`, its arguments and their effect is similar to languages such as C and Java, any command-line arguments are passed to the program without any further processing as a list of strings.
+In the first case, the declaration of `main()`, its arguments and  their effect are similar to the way ``main()`` is declared and used in languages such as C and Java.
+That is, any command-line arguments are passed to the program without any further processing as an array of strings.

-In the second case, any arguments to `main()` are [marshalled](https://en.wikipedia.org/wiki/Marshalling_(computer_science)) to and from their named keyword counterparts as well as validated.
+But in the second case, any arguments to `main()` are automatically [marshalled](https://en.wikipedia.org/wiki/Marshalling_(computer_science)) to their named keyword counterparts and get validated according to their declared type.

 #### Examples

+In the following examples, it is assumed that the user has access to the ``rascal.jar`` file and that the files with the code describing each of the example programs below are placed in the same directory as the ``rascal.jar`` file.

 1. Command line arguments as a list of string values